 The right whale named Phoenix as seen in 2004 off the coast.

-January 14, 1987: Phoenix is first spotted as she swims with her mother, Stumpy, off the coast of Georgia.
-More about right whales can be found in our Tale of a whale featured story .
+Phoenix swims in George’s Bank, off the coast of New England, on March 13, 2009.
+More about whales can be found in our Tale of a whale featured story .

-Researchers have identified five areas of high North Atlantic right whale concentration between Canada and Florida.
-More about the right whale can be found in our Tale of a Whale featured story.
+Since 1987, researchers have been tracking the North Atlantic right whale named Phoenix.
+More about Phoenix can be found in the Tale of a Whale photo essay .

 - 2 of 2